 - Below the 'Rich Text' area are the page's Labels and Posting Day (which defaults to today).
 You don't need to change anything at this time. - 5.
 Click the 'Save' button. - 6.
-You can now see your newly created news item.
+You can now see your newly created blog post.

-What is a news item?
+What is a blog post?

-Confluence news items are special pages found in the 'news' section of each space.
-They can be announcements, journal entries, status reports or any other timely information you would categorise as news.
-News items are also known as 'blog posts'.
+Confluence blog posts are special pages found in the 'blog' section of each space.
+They can be announcements, journal entries, status reports or any other timely information you would categorise as a blog entry or 'news'.

-For more information about working with news, please see the documentation.
+For more information about working with blogs, please see the documentation.